Skip to content

 How much of your portfolio should be in REITs?

+Most financial advisors suggest 5 to 15% of your total portfolio in real estate.
 A simple approach: if your portfolio is a 3-fund setup (VTI + VXUS + BND), add 10% VNQ.
-Adjust VTI down to make room.
-Your new allocation might be 55% VTI, 25% VXUS, 10% VNQ, 10% BND.
+Adjust VTI down to make room: 55% VTI, 25% VXUS, 10% VNQ, 10% BND.

 Tax considerations for REITs